Deck Nine: History

 In March 2021, Square Enix announced Life Is Strange: True Colors and the Life Is Strange Remastered Collection (containing the original Life Is Strange and Before the Storm), both remastered by Deck Nine, with Life Is Strange: True Colors being released in September 2021 along with the Wavelengths DLC episode later that same month.
 The Colorado Office of Economic Development and International Trade (OEDIT) supported Deck Nine with $2.5 million job-growth incentive tax credits and via the Colorado Office of Film, Television and Media (COFTM), the production of True Colors with $150,000 phased film incentives in 2017 and 2018.
 In December 2021, Telltale Games announced to be co-developing The Expanse: A Telltale Series with Deck Nine during The Game Awards 2021.
 After being delayed from a simultaneous September 2021 launch, Life Is Strange Remastered Collection was released in February 2022.

 In May 2023, Deck Nine reportedly laid off 30 employees.
 The Expanse: A Telltale Series released its first episode in July 2023 with new episodes coming bi-weekly through the fifth and final episode in September.
 The Archangel DLC episode was released in November.
 In February 2024, Deck Nine announced that it would lay off 20% of its staff.
 In April 2024, IGN reported on a toxic workplace culture based on employee testimonials and suspected Nazi symbolism found during development of a new Life Is Strange game by staff during development.
 Deck Nine responded to IGN's inquiry emphasizing the studio's diverse team, employee welfare and collaborative development.
-In June 2024, Square Enix announced Life Is Strange: Double Exposure as a direct sequel to the original Life Is Strange, which was released in October.
+In June 2024, Square Enix announced Life Is Strange: Double Exposure as a direct sequel to the original Life Is Strange, which was released in October 2024.
 In December 2024, Deck Nine laid off an undisclosed number of employees.
+In January 2026, Square Enix and Deck Nine announced Life Is Strange: Reunion, which was released in March 2026.
+In August 2026, COO Jeff Litchford announced he was leaving the company to launch Second Unit Games, alongside Deck Nine founder Mark Lyons as the CTO.